-How much analysis is done on ldg.
-Lactate dehydrogenase (LDH, LDH) in the blood: what is it, the norm in the analysis, the reasons for the increase.
-When this analysis is prescribed
+How long does it take to test for LDH?
+Lactate dehydrogenase (LDH) in the blood: what is it, the norm in the analysis, reasons for the increase.
+When is this test prescribed?

 LDH (L-lactate-NAD-oxidoreductase, EC 1.1.1.27) is a zinc-containing enzyme that reversibly catalyzes the oxidation of lactate to pyruvate.
-LDH is a tetramer, contains subunits M and H. In the cytoplasm of cells and blood serum, LDH is represented by 5 isoenzymes, designated according to their mobility to the anode in an electric field: LDH-1 (NNNN), LDH-2 (NNNM), LDH-3 (HHMM), LDG-4 (HMMM) and LDG-5 (MMMM).
-LDH is present in almost all organs and tissues of the body, while the distribution of LDH isoenzymes is organ-specific.
-LDH-4 and LDH-5 predominate in the liver and skeletal muscles, tissues with a predominantly anaerobic metabolism, LDH-1 and LDH-2 - erythrocytes, leukocytes, myocardium, kidneys - tissues with aerobic metabolism, the highest LDH-3 content - in lungs, lymphoid tissue, platelets and tumors.
+LDH is a tetramer, contains subunits M and H. In the cytoplasm of cells and blood serum, LDH is represented by 5 isoenzymes, designated according to their mobility to the anode in the electric field: LDH-1 (NNNN), LDH-2 (NNNM), LDH-3 (NNMM), LDG-4 (NMMM) and LDG-5 (MMMM).
+LDH is present in almost all organs and tissues of the body, and the distribution of LDH isoenzymes is organ specific.
+LDH-4 and LDH-5 predominate in the liver and skeletal muscles, tissues with predominantly anaerobic metabolism, LDH-1 and LDH-2 - erythrocytes, leukocytes, myocardium, kidneys - tissues with aerobic metabolism, the highest content of LDH-3 is in lungs, lymphoid tissue, platelets and tumors.

-MI is usually accompanied by a 3-4-fold increase in total LDH activity; a similar increase in LDH is observed with myocarditis, heart rhythm disturbances.
-With MI, an increase in the total activity of LDH in the blood serum is noted after 8-10 hours, and reaches its maximum activity after 48-72 hours.
-The release of myocardial isoenzymes of LDH during MI into the blood leads to an increase in the activity of LDH-1 and LDH-2.
-The activity of LDH-1 increases 12-24 hours after the onset of acute MI, coinciding in time with the maximum activity of CK-MB and ahead of the onset of the peak of total LDH activity (24 hours).
+MI is usually accompanied by a 3–4-fold increase in total LDH activity; A similar increase in LDH is observed in myocarditis and cardiac arrhythmias.
+During MI, an increase in total LDH activity in the blood serum is observed after 8–10 hours, and reaches maximum activity after 48–72 hours.
+The release of myocardial LDH isoenzymes into the blood during MI leads to an increase in the activity of LDH-1 and LDH-2.
+LDH-1 activity increases 12–24 hours after the onset of acute MI, coinciding in time with the maximum of CK-MB activity and ahead of the peak of total LDH activity (24 hours).

-The identification of the spectrum of isoenzymes characteristic of MI is possible with stagnation of blood in the liver and kidneys due to heart failure, with ischemic damage to some organs due to a sharp decrease in cardiac output.
-Currently, the determination of the activity of LDH and its isoenzymes is not included in the list of mandatory tests for the diagnosis of MI due to lack of specificity.
+Identification of the spectrum of isoenzymes characteristic of MI is possible with blood stagnation in the liver and kidneys due to heart failure, with ischemic damage to some organs due to a sharp decrease in cardiac output.
+Currently, determination of the activity of LDH and its isoenzymes is not among the mandatory tests for diagnosing MI due to insufficient specificity.

-Myopathies, liver diseases, megaloblastic and hemolytic anemias, acute and chronic kidney diseases lead to an increase in LDH activity.
-An increase in LDH activity is noted with liver damage, but this increase is not as great as an increase in ALT and AST activity.
-A special increase (10 times higher than the upper limit of the norm) is noted in toxic hepatitis, accompanied by jaundice.
+Myopathies, liver diseases, megaloblastic and hemolytic anemias, acute and chronic kidney diseases lead to increased LDH activity.
+An increase in LDH activity is observed with liver damage, but this increase is not as great as the increase in ALT and AST activity.
+A particular increase (10 times higher than the upper limit of normal) is noted in toxic hepatitis accompanied by jaundice.

-A physiological increase in the level of LDH in the blood occurs during pregnancy, in newborns, and also after intense physical activity.
+A physiological increase in LDH levels in the blood occurs during pregnancy, in newborns, and also after intense physical activity.

 • hemolytic anemia;

 Serum or plasma (EDTA, heparin) without signs of hemolysis.
-Storage of samples for no more than 2 days at 18-25 ° C. Storing samples at 4–8 ° C or freezing will reduce enzyme activity.
+Store samples for no more than 2 days at 18–25°C. Storing samples at 4–8°C or freezing reduces enzyme activity.

 Research methods.
-Method based on IFCC guidelines.
-LDH catalyzes the oxidation of lactate to pyruvate at alkaline pH, while NAD + is reduced to NADH.
-The rate of increase in the optical density of the reaction mixture at 340 nm, reflecting the increase in the concentration of NADH, is proportional to the activity of the enzyme in the sample.
+Method based on IFCC recommendations.
+LDH catalyzes the oxidation of lactate to pyruvate at alkaline pH, while NAD+ is reduced to NADH.
+The rate of increase in the optical density of the reaction mixture at 340 nm, reflecting an increase in the concentration of NADH, is proportional to the enzyme activity in the sample.

 Increased values: